createdotnet/API-Documentation/get-started.md

 API requests that returns multiple items, such as listing orders, will be paginated (default to 25 items per page).
 In order to alter the number of records returned per page, a client can provide the per_page parameter (limited to 100 items per page).

-To retrieve the next set of data, you can provide the last_id parameter.
+To get the next page of data, you can provide the `page` parameter;

+{% highlight php %}
+// Get records from 25 to 50
+GET		/orders?page=2&per_page=25
+{% endhighlight %}

+If your sorting by the ID (which is default) you can optionally paginate using a specific ID by providing the `last_id` parameter.
 This would be the last ID of the previous page, or an ID to offset the request.

 {% highlight php %}
 // Get records from 25 to 50